gpbl/react-day-picker/docs/LocalizationCustom.md

 You can define your custom utility to localize the day picker – for example to reduce the size of your javascript bundle.

 The `DayPicker` component uses [localeUtils](LocaleUtils.md), a small set of functions defining how to display the day picker for the given locale.
 You can overwrite its behavior passing a custom set of functions to the `localeUtils` props.

+## Example

-For example, the following utility can be used to localize the calendar in English or in Italian, without moment.js or any other library:
+The following `localeCustomUtils` object is used to localize the calendar in English or in Italian.

 ```jsx